Jennifer Lawrence Will Not Apologize for Dancing on a Stripper Pole

 Don't ask Jennifer Lawrence to apologize for having a great time.
 A few hours after Radar Online published a video of the actress partying at the Beverly Hills Club in Vienna, Austria, where she's currently filming the movie Red Sparrow, the actress took to Facebook to clarify that, yes, she's really featured in the footage, and no, she's not even a little bit sorry about it.
 Also, she adds, that's an Alexander Wang top she's wearing, thank you very much.

 In the video, Lawrence appears to be dancing with a man at one point and later, on one of the club's stripper poles.
-Radar just happened to talk to an anonymous eyewitness source who characterized the situation at it's worst.
+Radar just happened to talk to an anonymous eyewitness source who characterized the situation at its worst.

 The Oscar winner quickly offered her side of the story (not that she should have to).
 "Look," she wrote in a post.
 "Nobody wants to be reminded that they tried to dance on a stripper pole by the internet.
 It was one of my best friend's birthdays and I dropped my paranoia guard for one second to have fun.
 I'm not going to apologize, I had a BLAST that night."